 “The Fed’s stress tests assumed that the 19 banks would be slammed with $534 billion of losses in just over two years.
 Even after such hits, most banks would emerge with adequate capital…” But one of those that failed was Citigroup, our third largest, the one that took the most government assistance during the meltdown – and this in the wake of last week’s announcement that in 2011 the bank paid CEO Vikram Pandit nearly $15 million in total compensation, including a cash bonus of more than $5 million, his first since the 2008 crash.

-What’s more, the Times said the tests revealed to the Fed that, “In business loans — called commercial and industrial loans by bankers — Citi and U.S. Bancorp had the worst portfolios, while Wells Fargo and Fifth Third had the shakiest credit card portfolios.
+What’s more, The New York Times said the tests revealed to the Fed that, “In business loans — called commercial and industrial loans by bankers — Citi and US Bancorp had the worst portfolios, while Wells Fargo and Fifth Third had the shakiest credit card portfolios.
 In commercial real estate, regional banks appear to be the most vulnerable.”
 Swell.

 There’s still a lot to be angry about, still good reason to contemplate transferring your money or at least filing with the new Consumer Financial Protection Bureau if you have a complaint about your mortgage, deposit accounts or credit cards.
 As former Goldman Sachs executive director Greg Smith said in this week’s bombshell Times op-ed announcing his resignation, “It astounds me how little senior management gets a basic truth: If clients don’t trust you they will eventually stop doing business with you.
 It doesn’t matter how smart you are.”